 - Lowering expectations doesn’t diminish the celebration.

-- That the “should do” items on the list need to be removed.
+- Remove the “should do” items on the list.

-Don’t get me wrong; I love doing extra’s and traditions, but when that begins feeling like a chore maybe it is time to rethink what I am doing.
+Don’t get me wrong; I love doing extra’s and traditions, but when that begins feeling like a chore maybe it is time to rethink what we are doing.

-I can tell you this – the people in my immediate circle, the ones God entrusted to me, the ones that mattered the most, found Christmas to be one of their best ones with the new me.
-They found a person with a holiday spirit that promoted peace, joy and a love that was unhurried.
+I can tell you this – the people in my immediate circle, the ones God entrusted to me, those that mattered the most were pleased with the new me.
+They found a person with a holiday spirit who promoted peace, joy and a love that was unhurried.

 So this holiday season I encourage you to join me in not skipping Christmas but embracing what God intended it to be.
 It just might be a Christmas like one you never expected.

-I would love to hear in the comments any tips you have for keeping advent in your soul, Jesus on your mind, and Christmas simple.
+I would love to hear any tips you have for keeping advent in your soul, Jesus on your mind, and Christmas simple.
 I say let’s not skip Christmas.